 Data usage is likely to be one of the biggest forces for change facing agriculture this century.
 Data driven supply chains can make agriculture more competitive – but the boosts granted will not just benefit those at the top level.
 Farmers will be empowered by the increased insight granted to them.
 Tighter specifications and traceability – made possible by data usage – will increase margins across the whole supply chain, by meeting the quality needs of local and international buyers.
-Increased oversight leads to higher outputs and boosts a business’ reputation, leading to more consistent returns and – crucially – increased profitability across the whole supply chain.
+Increased oversight leads to higher outputs and boosts a business’ reputation, leading to more consistent returns and – crucially – increased profitability across the supply chain.

-The last few years have seen a steady transition towards smart data usage in agriculture.
+The last few years have seen a steady transition towards data connectivity in agriculture.
 More and more farms use data solutions to measure their performance, including variable rate soil pH control, variable rate nutrition, variable rate seeding, live in-line quality sampling.
 Many farmers are adopting an experimental and business-minded approach to utilizing solutions that work for them – testing and implementing one improvement at a time over multiple seasons.

 For those in the tech industry, it’s sometimes easy to forget that technology and data are, essentially, just tools.
 Powerful tools, but tools nonetheless, with the ultimate aim of refining and driving efficiency to boost profit per Hectare.
 Whether it’s ensuring all a farm’s data is in one place or connecting operations systems to map profit at the field and paddock level, these previously elite tools are now available for everyone – and those that take advantage reap the rewards.

 It’s an exciting time to be in agriculture.
-Data and technology are opening up new challenging and rewarding careers in Food and Agribusiness.
+Data connectivity and specialised networks are opening up new challenging and rewarding careers in Food and Agribusiness.
 Opportunities that in the past have been impeded by complexity and technology are now enabling farm experimentation and the delivery of real and proven value; per kilo, per tonne, per hectare.
 We are starting to see a transition toward data working for people – not the other way around.